aws/aws-eks-best-practices/content/security/docs/hosts.md

 ```
 In this example `s0:c144:c154` corresponds to an MCS label assigned to a file that the container is allowed to access.

-On EKS you could create policies that allow for privileged containers to run, like FluentD and create an SELinux policy to allow it to read from /var/log on the host.
+On EKS you could create policies that allow for privileged containers to run, like FluentD and create an SELinux policy to allow it to read from /var/log on the host without the need to relabel the host directory.
+Pods with the same label will be able to access the same host volumes.

 !!! caution
     SELinux will ignore containers where the type is unconfined.